surya1527/surya1527-Copy-files-from-one-s3-bucket-to-another-s3-bucket-immediately-by-AWS-LAMBDA/README.md

-set S3 as the trigger in the trigger
+set S3 as the trigger in the trigger section.